BotanicalAmy/Vehicle-Research/README.md

 ## Scraping Edmunds.com
 For  those looking to complete a similar datascrape, note the comments added to my notebook.
 Selenium was not able to understand the "next page" detection using a div based blick.
 I noticed that each additional page had "&pagenumber=#" to the end of the url.
 I created a loop to scrape one page at a time, increasing the page by one for each loop.

 I had issues with the web driver timing out and certain pages in particular kept stalling the script.
 I updated my notebook to save each newly scraped page to the csv file and included a page number column.
 Looking at the csv, I could easily identify what data was properly saved to my file.
-When my script stalled on page 3, I started the web scrape again setting the page number equal to one.
-Since my look increases by one each time, the script began on page four and successfully pulled the remaining pages.
+When my script stalled on page 3, I started the web scrape again setting the page number equal to three.
+Since my loop increases by one each time, the script began on page four and successfully pulled the remaining pages.

 I additionally created a loop to skip pages that failed to load.
 Utilizing both the loop to skip pages the and code to pull pages in batches was needed to retrieve the vehicle data.